Justice Against Sponsors of Terrorism Act: Legislative background

+Scope and purpose

+According to Senator Schumer, the initiative came in direct response to the "need to cut off the flow of money to terrorists by shutting down the reservoir-not just turning off the faucet."
+Senator Schumer further argued that JASTA would "restore the rights of the victims of terrorism," and "enabl[e] the victims of the September 11 Attack to proceed with their case, as Congress had intended."
+The Act established liability "to any person who aids and abets, by knowingly providing substantial assistance, or who conspires with the person who committed such an act of international terrorism," while limiting liability to individuals or organizations aiding and abetting designated foreign terrorist organizations.
+Through JASTA, Congress expanded the ATA and substantially changed the scope of liability, by formally establishing liability for aiding and abetting in international acts of terrorism.

+Passage, veto, and override

 White House Press Secretary Josh Earnest stated, shortly before the Senate voted on the legislation, that the White House was concerned that the JASTA could put the United States, its taxpayers, its service members, and its diplomats at "significant risk" if a similar law is to be adopted by other countries.
 On September 12, 2016, the bill unanimously passed the House of Representatives.
 On the same day the House passed the bill, Josh Earnest confirmed that President Obama was very likely to utilize his power to veto, which he did on September 23, 2016.
 An override requires a recorded vote of the positions of all lawmakers.
 On September 28, 2016, the Senate voted to override the veto with 97 senators voting in favor, with Senate Minority Leader Harry Reid being the sole no vote and with Senators Tim Kaine and Bernie Sanders not voting.
 The House followed suit later the same day, passing the bill into law over the president's objections by a 348–77 vote.
 The veto override was the only override during Obama's presidency.